XenitAB/terraform-modules/.github/pull_request_template.md

 Completion workflow:

+- [ ] Module docs reflect these changes
-- [ ] Ensure all pull request comments are addressed
+- [ ] All pull request comments are addressed
 - [ ] Rebase your branch against main branch
-- [ ] Ensure that all checks pass with the latest changes on main branch
+- [ ] All checks pass with the latest changes on main branch
 - Merge the pull request.